 It’s one thing to have all the components in a training plan from a risk perspective, but you still need to build effective training.

 Building effective training doesn’t have to be difficult, but in order to achieve the main goals of mitigating risk and increasing employee learning retention, you want the materials to be impactful and meaningful.
 Include these elements to ensure a memorable compliance training program.

-How to Create Impactful and Meaningful Compliance Training
+How to Create an Impactful Compliance Training Plan

 - Retention.
 The best way to grasp this concept is to look at the Learning Pyramid.
 This shows how people best retain information.
 Utilize an approach that works best for your target audience.

 - Creativity.
 With every training, regardless if its classroom or online, you want to be creative with the subject.
 Try incorporating pertinent case studies or regulatory actions that best suit the audience.

 - Interactivity.
 Engaging your audience is important.
 It not only helps with retention, but it allows them to be part of the training delivery.
 Exercises that incorporate real-life examples and get employee involvement are also crucial.